 Otherwise it's an excellent museum.

-I would give this museum a higher rating except that for all it gives, it still misses out on a very important historical lesson.
+I would give this museum a higher rating except that for all i..
+Read more »t gives, it still misses out on a very important historical lesson.
 There are many paintings of the very racist caste system in the Americas during the colonial period.
 It has many paintings showing the labels a child has depending upon the portions of their ethnic background from European, African, and indigenous.
 A contextual label regarding this ridiculous obsession being something our society has outgrown would be very helpful.
 Additionally, labelling so many items as "Indio" instead of indigenous is very outdated and a bit racist.
 I am sure thousands of schoolchildren come here on school field trips.
 Updating a few of the placards to these items can only be positive in the education of people.

 I didn’t expect so many artefacts from mezoamerica.
 Museum is huge so take your time.
 During summer is good to relax in garden.